Shannonbridge: History

 Shannonbridge gets its name from the bridge connecting County Offaly and County Roscommon.
 Rachra is generally considered the old name for Shannonbridge, but 'Shannonbridge' was adopted after the building of the bridge in 1757.
 The military may have initially constructed a village, the 'first Shannonbridge', in the vicinity of Temple Duff graveyard just south of the power station.

 Shannonbridge was fortified by the British in the Napoleonic era.
 Some of the fortifications, including a fort that now houses a restaurant, are still visible today on the west bank of the river.

 At Curleys Island between Shannonbridge and Clonmacnoise, there is a legendary ford of Snámh Dá Éan ("swim two birds").
 It was here that a proselytising Saint Patrick ostensibly crossed the Shannon into Connacht, and much later the Anglo-Normans considered the ford important enough to be guarded by one of their campaign forts.
 Accordingly, they constructed the great Motte of Clonburren on the Roscommon side of the river, within sight of an even then declining early Christian nunnery.

-In 2019 a group of Romanian nuns established an orthodox monastery, The Life-Giving Spring - Ard Ciaran, in Shannonbridge.
-The property Ard Ciaran was formerly a prayer and retreat centre run by the Ursuline Order.
+In 2019, a group of Romanian nuns established an orthodox monastery, The Life-Giving Spring - Ard Ciaran, in Shannonbridge.
+The property Ard Ciaran was formerly a prayer and retreat centre run by the Ursuline order.

 Economy

-Historically, the main employers in Shannonbridge have included the Electricity Supply Board (whose West Offaly Power Station operated from 1965 to 2020) and Bord na Mona (harvesting peat used in the station).
+Historically, the main employers in Shannonbridge have included the Electricity Supply Board (whose West Offaly Power Station operated from 1965 to 2020) and Bord na Móna (harvesting peat used in the station).
 Tourism also supports employment in the area, and there is a farming community present.
 The nearby towns of Ballinasloe, County Galway and Athlone, County Westmeath serve as district centres for the village.